bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/source.md

 ### Empty regular expressions and escaping

 Starting with ECMAScript 5, the `source` property no longer returns an empty string for empty regular expressions.
 Instead, the string `(?:)` is returned.
-In addition, line terminators (such as “\\n”) are escaped now.
+In addition, line terminators (such as "\\n”) are escaped now.

     new RegExp().source; // "(?:)"